pydata/patsy/doc/formulas.rst

 ..

+  Exercise: Prove formally that the space spanned by `ANYTHING + ANYTHING : FACTOR-` is identical to the space spanned by `ANYTHING :
+  FACTOR`.

   Exercise: Either show that the greedy algorithm here is produces optimal encodings in some sense (e.g., smallest number of pieces used), or else find a better algorithm.
 (Extra credit: implement your algorithm and submit a pull request [#still-shameless]_.)

+Is this algorithm correct?
+A full formal proof would be too tedious for this reference manual, but here's a sketch of the analysis.

+Recall that our goal is to maintain two invariants: the design matrix column space should include the space associated with each term, and should avoid "structural redundancy", i.e. it should be full rank on at least some data sets.
+It's easy to see the this algorithm will never "lose" columns, since the only time it eliminates a subspace is when it has previously processed that exact subspace within the same design.
+(So long as the subspace merging is correctly specified etc.;
+feel free to check if you doubt.)
+But will it always detect all the redundancies that are present?

-This is justified by the following theorem:
+This is guaranteed by the following theorem:

 Theorem: Let two sets of factors, :math:`F = {f_1, \dots, f_n}` and
 :math:`G = {g_1, \dots, g_m}` be given, and let :math:`F =
 F_{\text{num}} \cup F_{\text{categ}}` be the numerical and categorical factors, respectively (and similarly for :math:`G = G_{\text{num}}
 \cup G_{\text{categ}}`.
-Then the interaction :math:`f_1 : \cdots :
-f_n` represents a subspace of the space represented by the interaction :math:`g_1 : \cdots : g_m` if:
+Then the space represented by the interaction :math:`f_1 : \cdots : f_n` always has a non-trivial intersection with the space represented by the interaction :math:`g_1 : \cdots : g_m` whenever:

 * :math:`F_{\text{num}} = G_{\text{num}}`, and
-* :math:`F_{\text{categ}} \subset G_{\text{categ}}`
+* :math:`F_{\text{categ}} \cap G_{\text{categ}}`

-and furthermore, there is some assignment of values to the factors which makes this condition necessary as well as sufficient.
+and furthermore, there is an assignment of values to the factors which makes this condition necessary as well as sufficient.

   Exercise: Prove it.

-Corollary 1: Patsy's strategy of dividing terms into groups based on the numerical factors they contain and coding them separately will never cause it to either ignore or introduce any structural redundancies.

-Corollary 2: Patsy's handling of categorical interactions by considering each possible subset will never ignore or introduce any structural redundancy.

-Conclusion: Patsy satisfies the invariant described above, of always producing (structurally) full-rank design matrices whose column span includes the vector space represented by every included term.

-  Exercise: Show that in a sufficiently high-dimensional space, the set of factor assignments on which :math:`f_1 : \cdots : f_n` represents a subspace of :math:`g_1 : \cdots : g_n` without the above conditions being satisfied is a zero set.
+  Exercise: Show that given a sufficient number of rows, the set of factor assignments on which :math:`f_1 : \cdots : f_n` represents a subspace of :math:`g_1 : \cdots : g_n` without the above conditions being satisfied is actually a zero set.

+Corollary: Patsy's strategy of dividing into groups by numerical factors, and then comparing all subsets of the remaining categorical factors, allows it to precisely identify and avoid structural redundancies.

 Footnotes
 ---------